Salmon Fishing Hot Spots

 Gauge Tree Pool Salmon Activity

 Perfect Spring salmon are caught in the Gauge Tree Pool and often within a few feet of the riverbank when the river is running high.
 Until you've actually seen how close to the riverbank salmon move in higher water conditions you wouldn't truly believe it.
 On many occasions over the years I've advised anglers to stay on the riverbank on certain pools of the Tay who've ignored my advice to then see a salmon show between their wading position and the riverbank!
 I've personally followed a run of salmon up the side of the Tay in highish water conditions as they snooped slowly upstream within a few feet of the riverbank but you'd need to see this for yourself to stop you thinking I'm havering!

 New Changes At The Gauge Tree Pool

 Although salmon have previously been caught on the fly in this lovely Gauge Tree Pool over the years the high bank at the top end of the pool can psychologically put fly fishers off.
 I've seen this on many salmon pools on the Tay and often these areas are absolutely 'deadly' for a fly as is the case at the Gauge Tree Pool on the Dunkeld House beat where that type of slower cold water presentation is always going to have the advantage and especially at close range where the fly can be effectively fished right into the riverbank.
 This beautiful middle Tay salmon pool has recently become another Dunkeld House 'safe haven' for visiting salmon fly fishers as there's an over abundance of high quality spinning water upstream of the Gauge Tree Pool for those who prefer only to spin fish.
-I'm a big believer in fly fishing & spin fishing segregation and I'm over qualified to talk about the value of running successful salmon beats that way.
+I'm a big believer in fly fishing & spin fishing segregation and I'm well qualified to talk about the value of running successful salmon beats that way.

 The Cathedral Stream Pool At Dunkeld